RankoR/aso-mcp/README.md

 **Please note:** This MCP is a very early feature-limited prototype and is not yet ready for production use.

+Built on top of [google-play-scraper](https://github.com/RankoR/google-play-scraper) - a Python library for scraping Google Play Store data.

 ## Features

 - **Keywords Research** - Get keyword suggestions from Google Play Store autocomplete